japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 vectorTypes: Option[Seq[String]]
 ----

-NOTE: `vectorTypes` is part of link:spark-sql-ColumnarBatchScan.adoc#vectorTypes[ColumnarBatchScan Contract] to...FIXME.
+NOTE: `vectorTypes` is part of spark-sql-ColumnarBatchScan.md#vectorTypes[ColumnarBatchScan Contract] to...FIXME.

-`vectorTypes` uses link:spark-sql-properties.adoc#spark.sql.columnVector.offheap.enabled[spark.sql.columnVector.offheap.enabled] internal configuration property to select the name of the concrete column vector, i.e. link:spark-sql-OnHeapColumnVector.adoc[OnHeapColumnVector] or link:spark-sql-OffHeapColumnVector.adoc[OffHeapColumnVector] when the property is off or on, respectively.
+`vectorTypes` uses spark-sql-properties.md#spark.sql.columnVector.offheap.enabled[spark.sql.columnVector.offheap.enabled] internal configuration property to select the name of the concrete column vector, i.e. spark-sql-OnHeapColumnVector.md[OnHeapColumnVector] or spark-sql-OffHeapColumnVector.md[OffHeapColumnVector] when the property is off or on, respectively.

 `vectorTypes` gives as many column vectors as the <<attributes, attribute expressions>>.